Batman: Skills and training

 Batman is strongly disciplined, and he has the ability to function under great physical pain and resist most forms of telepathy and mind control.
 He is a master of disguise, multilingual, and an expert in espionage, often gathering information under the identity of a notorious gangster named Matches Malone.
 Batman is highly skilled in stealth movement and escapology, which allows him to appear and disappear at will and to break free of nearly inescapable deathtraps with little to no harm.
+He is also a master strategist, considered DC's greatest tactician, with numerous plans in preparation for almost any eventuality.

 Batman is an expert in interrogation techniques and his intimidating and frightening appearance alone is often all that is needed in getting information from suspects.
 Despite having the potential to harm his enemies, Batman's most defining characteristic is his strong commitment to justice and his reluctance to take a life.
 This unyielding moral rectitude has earned him the respect of several heroes in the DC Universe, most notably that of Superman and Wonder Woman.

 Among physical and other crime fighting related training, he is also proficient at other types of skills.
 Some of these include being a licensed pilot (in order to operate the Batplane), as well as being able to operate other types of machinery.
-In some publications, he underwent some magician training.
+In some publications, he even underwent some magician training.